ODIM-Project/ODIM/README.md

   **NOTE:**
-  - The resource aggregator configuration files are available at `/etc/odimra_config`.
+  - The configuration files of the resource aggregator are available at `/etc/odimra_config`.
   - The GRF configuration files are available at `/etc/grf_plugin_config`.
   - The URP configuration files are available at `/etc/urp_plugin_config`.
   - The resource aggregator API service runs on the default port 45000.